megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 First, turn your attention to the `GetQuotes_ReturnsOK` test case.
 Very simple as tests go, but there are a few interesting things taking place here.

 The test case itself is indeed simple.
-All it does is create an HTTP client, use it to send a GET request to the endpoint in our API that we want to test (using the client's `GetAsync` method), and finally validate that the response is a `200 OK`.
+All it does is create an HTTP client, use it to send a GET request to the endpoint that we want to test (using the client's `GetAsync` method), and finally validate that the response is a `200 OK`.
 How it does these things is the interesting part.

 The HTTP client is created using the `CreateHttpClient` method.
 This method leverages `_factory`, a `WebApplicationFactory<Program>` instance that's injected by the framework into our test class.
 Here, the [generic type parameter](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/generic-type-parameters) `Program` is referring to the "Program" class from the Web API project.
 The one we defined in the `Program.cs` file.
 Notice also how our test class implements the `IClassFixture<WebApplicationFactory<Program>>` interface.
 That's what signals to the framework that a `WebApplicationFactory<Program>` instance needs to be passed/injected via the constructor.
 This is the way that the `Microsoft.AspNetCore.Mvc.Testing` package allows us to express that "this test class contains tests for this web application".

 > Full details in [the official docs](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-8.0).

 Notice also how, when creating the HTTP client, a `VehicleQuotesContext` instance is set up as a singleton service.
 This is key.
 This DB context is obtained thanks to our `DatabaseFixture`.
 That means that it connects to the test database.
 We configured it to do so.
 By setting it up as a service like this, we make sure that the Web API application uses that instance whenever it interacts with the database.
-That way it uses the test database also.
+And using that instance, means that it will use the test database.
 In addition to that, since this is the same instance that we will use within our tests, that means that both the tests suite and the application (when running within the context of the tests) will share the same database.

 Long story short: That way of constructing the HTTP client and injecting our own DB context into the running application is the secret sauce that allows our tests to utilize the test instance of the database.